5 Tools for Sparking Content Ideas

 Content aggregating tools are nothing new.
 I also use Bloglines where I gradually add RSS feeds from sites I want to monitor and organize them by topic.
 But if you want to bypass the work yourself, Alltop does it for you.
 Search blogs by topics or even geographical regions to see what’s in the news or what people are blogging about.

-These tools are just the tip of the iceberg.
+These tools are just the tip of the iceberg in 2013.
 Not only are there are a ton more you can tinker with, there is so much more to dive into with each of the ones mentioned here.
 Explore for yourself and see which ones fit your particular needs.